superblk/ec2-actions-runner/README.md

 1. AWS: Configure GitHub OIDC identity provider (GitHub [documentation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services))
     - Use of OIDC is recommended (safer), because static AWS access keys need not be stored in GitHub secrets
     - NOTE: if you cannot configure OIDC-assumable roles, it is possible to use an IAM user with static access keys
-2. AWS: Configure the IAM role that is assumed by the workflow, _for starting and stopping the runner EC2 instances_
+2. AWS: Configure the IAM role that is assumed by the workflow, used only _for starting and stopping the runner EC2 instances_
     - Example OIDC assume role (trust) policy, that defines which GitHub repos can assume the role (see example [CloudFormation template](https://github.com/aws-actions/configure-aws-credentials#sample-iam-role-cloudformation-template))

       ```json